If you’ll be spending Christmas in Washington, DC, be sure to check out one (or several!) of these fantastic holiday activities. (Updated for 2019)

 Christmas is my favorite time of year!
 All of the colorful, twinkly lights, Mannheim Steamroller music playing on a neverending loop, Santa, elves, reindeer – yeah, I’m into all of it.
+Most people think of New York City when it comes to Christmas in America, but that’s not the only city with awesome holiday activities.
 Fortunately, Washington, DC is into all of it too.
 I love living near a city with so much going on during the holiday season!
 So, I’ve put together a list of the best Christmas activities in the city that happen every year.
 If you’re lucky enough to be spending Christmas in Washington, DC, be sure to check some (or all) of them out!

 White House Christmas Tour

 The White House is open for tours year-round, but going on a tour at Christmas-time is particularly special.
 The White House staff goes ALL OUT on Christmas decorations.
 The halls are filled with glittering lights, fresh pine garland, icicles, and beautiful wreaths.
 Every room has at least one (but usually more!) immaculately decorated Christmas tree.
 And every year, a gingerbread replica of the White House is placed in the State Dining Room!

 And yes, you can appreciate a White House tour regardless of your political affiliation.
 I have visited the White House during the administrations of both parties, and have enjoyed myself every time.
 The White House is the People’s House and is always beautiful at Christmas time!

 What you get to see on a White House Christmas Tour:

 - East Wing and Movie Theater – The Movie Theater wasn’t part of the tour until 2017, so this is a real treat!
 In the East Wing is a collection of Christmas cards sent from past Presidential families, a tradition started in 1953 under President Eisenhower